High Holiday Melodies

 MUSAF:

-• V’chol Ma’aminim:
+• V’chol Ma’aminim

-members of the community will lead each verse, and we’ll all respond “v’yitnu lecha keter meluchah” (“they will give you the crown of sovereignty”) and join in on the yai dai dai chorus.
+• Veye’etayu (Vizhnitz Chassidim): This piyut has been called “a ticker-tape parade for God”.
+Different members of the community will lead each verse, and we’ll all respond “v’yitnu lecha keter meluchah” (“they will give you the crown of sovereignty”) and join in on the yai dai dai chorus.

 • Hayom: This melody by Rabbi Julia Andelman concludes the musaf service.